FrontierRobotics/pathfinder/docs/raspberry_pi_setup.md

 1. Download the latest [Raspbian Jessie with Pixel image](https://downloads.raspberrypi.org/raspbian_latest).
 2. Use [Etcher](https://etcher.io/) to burn the image onto the SD card.

-Once you've the image loaded hook up a keyboard, mouse, TV via HDMI, and USB power supply.
+Once you've got the image loaded hook up a keyboard, mouse, TV via HDMI, and USB power supply.
 Then power it up!

 ## Set up WiFi